 Applesauce and grated fresh apples make these a very special breakfast treat.
 These are a step up from your usual buttermilk waffles and you should be sure to make a double batch and freeze some for later in the week.
 Get our Apple-Cinnamon Waffles recipe.

-Holstein Housewares Heart Waffle Maker, $25.75 on Amazon
+Holstein Housewares Heart Waffle Maker, $30.92 from Amazon

 The only way to make these better is to make them heart shaped!

-Related Reading: The Best Waffle Makers for 2019
+Related Reading: The Best Waffle Makers of 2020

 A great choice for a late brunch, this bread is packed with one and a half cups of cheddar cheese (half grated, half in cubes for gooey cheese pockets in the loaf) and an equal amount of grated apples, plus sage for a warm fall flavor.
 Try it straight from the oven or toast it up later and slather with butter.
-It’s even good with soup for lunch or dinner.
+It’s even good with soup for lunch or dinner, proving that savory quick bread is way underrated.
 Get our Apple and Cheddar Quick Bread recipe.

 Upgrade your usual breakfast sandwich with a slice of maple-grilled apple stacked on top of a sage-flecked breakfast sausage patty and a layer of melted cheddar.
 Add an egg if you want to!
 Get our Apple and Cheddar Breakfast Sausage Sandwich recipe.